 Sopheak is researcher on the Blood Bricks team.
 He is also Lecturer at the Natural Resource Management and Development Department, Royal University of Phnom Penh, and an honorary associate in Geography at the University of Sydney.
 He has a decade of research experience on land and resource management and has a PhD on the political ecology of Cambodian resource frontiers.

 Dr Naomi Graham

 Naomi is Project Administrator of the Blood Bricks project at RHUL.
 Her PhD on women's experiences of domestic violence shelters in Cambodia was successfully defended in 2019.

 Laurie is Co-Investigator (Co-I) of the Blood Bricks project at RHUL.
 Since 2008 he has explored how inequality structures mobility in Cambodia.
 Laurie has undertaken research on economic development and inequalities for a range of NGOs in Cambodia including Transparency International, Plan International, Save the Children, CARE International, ActionAid, and the IDRC, among others.
 See here for his publications and further info.

-Nithya is a Research Associate on the Blood Bricks project.
-She has recently submitted her PhD thesis which examines tobacco farmers and traders in Tamil Nadu, south India.
+Nithya is a postdoctoral researcher on the Blood Bricks project.
+Her PhD thesis examined tobacco farmers and traders in Tamil Nadu, south India.
 Her work focuses on how agrarian change among tobacco agriculturalists can be understood as a socio-ecological process, and she has also written on issues of global health and tobacco production.

 Academic advisory board